A Tensor Description of Embedded Surfaces

 2.4.6The Levi-Civita symbols

-\[ e_{\alpha\beta},e^{\alpha\beta}=\left\{ \begin{array} {ll} \phantom{+} 1\text{,} & \text{if }\alpha\beta\text{ is an even permutation of }1,2\\ -1\text{,} & \text{if }\alpha\beta\text{ is an odd permutation of }1,2\\ \phantom{+} 0\text{,} & \text{otherwise.} \end{array} \right.\tag{2.44} \]
+eαβ,eαβ={+1,if αβ is an even permutation of 1,21,if αβ is an odd permutation of 1,2+0,otherwise.(2.44)e_{\alpha\beta},e^{\alpha\beta}=\left\{ \begin{array} {ll} \phantom{+} 1\text{,} & \text{if }\alpha\beta\text{ is an even permutation of }1,2\\ -1\text{,} & \text{if }\alpha\beta\text{ is an odd permutation of }1,2\\ \phantom{+} 0\text{,} & \text{otherwise.} \end{array} \right.\tag{2.44}

-Similarly, the delta system \(\delta_{\gamma\delta}^{\alpha\beta}\) is the tensor product of two permutation systems, i.e.
+Similarly, the delta system δγδαβ\delta_{\gamma\delta}^{\alpha\beta} is the tensor product of two permutation systems, i.e.

 Note that we will commonly make use of the identity

-The Levi-Civita symbols \(\varepsilon^{\alpha\beta}\) and \(\varepsilon _{\alpha\beta}\) are defined by the equations
+The Levi-Civita symbols εαβ\varepsilon^{\alpha\beta} and εαβ\varepsilon _{\alpha\beta} are defined by the equations

-\[ \begin{aligned} \varepsilon^{\alpha\beta} & =\frac{e^{\alpha\beta}}{\sqrt{S}}\text{, and}\ \ \ \ \ \ \ \ \ \ \left(2.48\right)\\ \varepsilon_{\alpha\beta} & =\sqrt{S}e_{\alpha\beta}.\ \ \ \ \ \ \ \ \ \ \left(2.49\right) \end{aligned} \]
+εαβ=eαβS, and (2.48)εαβ=Seαβ.
+(2.49)\begin{aligned}\varepsilon^{\alpha\beta} & =\frac{e^{\alpha\beta}}{\sqrt{S}}\text{, and}\ \ \ \ \ \ \ \ \ \ \left(2.48\right)\\\varepsilon_{\alpha\beta} & =\sqrt{S}e_{\alpha\beta}.\ \ \ \ \ \ \ \ \ \ \left(2.49\right)\end{aligned}

 The Levi-Civita symbols are tensors with respect to orientation preserving coordinate changes.
 They can be used for a number of purposes including the definition of surface vorticity.

-Recall that a vector \(\mathbf{U}\) in the tangent plane can be represented by a linear combination of the covariant basis vectors \(\mathbf{S}_{\alpha}\), i.e.
+Recall that a vector U\mathbf{U} in the tangent plane can be represented by a linear combination of the covariant basis vectors Sα\mathbf{S}_{\alpha}, i.e.

-where the components \(U^{\alpha}\) are given by
+where the components UαU^{\alpha} are given by

-Meanwhile, a vector \(\mathbf{U}\) that does not lie in the tangent plane cannot be represented by a linear combination of the vectors \(\mathbf{S}_{\alpha}\).
+Meanwhile, a vector U\mathbf{U} that does not lie in the tangent plane cannot be represented by a linear combination of the vectors Sα\mathbf{S}_{\alpha}.
 However, following the adage that all feasible tensor combinations are worthwhile, let us investigate the geometric meaning of the combination

 In other words, we will investigate the geometric meaning of the vector

-In order to demonstrate that \(\mathbf{P}\) is the orthogonal projection of \(\mathbf{U}\), we must show that the difference \(\mathbf{U}-\mathbf{P}\) is orthogonal to the tangent plane.
-Orthogonality to the tangent plane is equivalent to orthogonality to each of the elements of the covariant basis \(\mathbf{S}_{\alpha}\) or contravariant basis \(\mathbf{S}^{\alpha}\).
+In order to demonstrate that P\mathbf{P} is the orthogonal projection of U\mathbf{U}, we must show that the difference UP\mathbf{U}-\mathbf{P} is orthogonal to the tangent plane.
+Orthogonality to the tangent plane is equivalent to orthogonality to each of the elements of the covariant basis Sα\mathbf{S}_{\alpha} or contravariant basis Sα\mathbf{S}^{\alpha}.
 The contravariant basis is more convenient for the present purpose.
-By dotting \(\mathbf{U}-\mathbf{P}\) with \(\mathbf{S}^{\alpha}\), we find
+By dotting UP\mathbf{U}-\mathbf{P} with Sα\mathbf{S}^{\alpha}, we find

-\[ \left( \mathbf{U}-\mathbf{P}\right) \cdot\mathbf{S}^{\alpha}=\left( \mathbf{U}-U^{\beta}\mathbf{S}_{\beta}\right) \cdot\mathbf{S}^{\alpha }=\mathbf{U}\cdot\mathbf{S}^{\alpha}-U^{\beta}\mathbf{S}_{\beta} \cdot\mathbf{S}^{\alpha}=U^{\alpha}-U^{\alpha}=0.\tag{2.51} \]
+(UP)Sα=(UUβSβ)Sα=USαUβSβSα=UαUα=0.(2.51)\left( \mathbf{U}-\mathbf{P}\right) \cdot\mathbf{S}^{\alpha}=\left( \mathbf{U}-U^{\beta}\mathbf{S}_{\beta}\right) \cdot\mathbf{S}^{\alpha }=\mathbf{U}\cdot\mathbf{S}^{\alpha}-U^{\beta}\mathbf{S}_{\beta} \cdot\mathbf{S}^{\alpha}=U^{\alpha}-U^{\alpha}=0.\tag{2.51}

-Thus, \(\mathbf{U}-\mathbf{P}\) is indeed orthogonal to \(\mathbf{S}_{\alpha}\) and therefore \(\mathbf{P}\) is indeed the orthogonal projection of \(\mathbf{U}\) onto the tangent plane.
+Thus, UP\mathbf{U}-\mathbf{P} is indeed orthogonal to Sα\mathbf{S}_{\alpha} and therefore P\mathbf{P} is indeed the orthogonal projection of U\mathbf{U} onto the tangent plane.

 Let us take a moment to admire the compactness of the formula